ait-aecid/AlertBERT/aitads_augmented/README.md

 1. The attack stage.
 1. A unique attack identifier.

-The meaning of the first level is clear, it just says what general type of attack the lerrt berlongs to.
+The meaning of the first level is clear, it just says what general type of attack the alert belongs to.
 The second level was introduced (and is currently only used by) the dnsteal alerts which, as outlined above, can be separated in three different stages which generally do not occur close in time to each other.
 The third level is a unique identifier which is assigned to every attack during the construction of the data and serves to differentiate between different instances of the same attack alerts.